This summary of age discrimination law in China has been prepared by Fangda Partners, the Ius Laboris affiliate for China: www.fangdalaw.com

 Currently, most discussions on age discrimination are mainly related to employment.

 An employee or job candidate who is a victim of age discrimination has the right to file a civil lawsuit against the employer.
-Having said that, in practice, it is uneasy, if not impossible for the plaintiff to succeed in such a lawsuit mainly because (i) the plaintiff faces difficulties in demonstrating that he was discriminated against by the defendant, and (ii) there is no legal provision or practical guidance setting out the specific elements for the determination of age discrimination.
+Having said that, in practice, it is difficult, if not impossible for the plaintiff to succeed in such a lawsuit mainly because (i) the plaintiff faces difficulties in demonstrating that he/she was discriminated against by the defendant, and (ii) there is no legal provision or practical guidance setting out the specific elements for the determination of age discrimination.

 Criminal or administrative sanctions are not applicable for age discrimination.